SumoLogic-Labs/sumologic-rfsync/doc/01_sumologic/CSE_readme.md

 The lookup result is added as enrichment to Insight and/or Signals.

-You can also bring in Recoorded Future TAXII feeds into CSE that will create Signals based on IP, Domain, or URL.
+You can also bring in Recoorded Future TAXII feeds into CSE that will create Signals based on IP, Domain, Hash, or URL.

 API Integration Enabling the API in Recorded Future
 ===================================================